Corey Feldman’s Net Worth: 5 Fast Facts You Need to Know

 In 1986, according to Cheat Sheet, Feldman learned that his parents had spent a large portion of the earnings he had made from his films.
 He was reportedly left with only $40,000 in the bank and decided to seek independence from his parents.

 In a 2016 interview with the Hollywood Reporter, Feldman said of his parents, “My parents were both very abusive and very selfish and were more interested in what was happening with themselves than what was happening with my life.
-My manager father sued me for $40,000 when I tried to get emancipated, his reasoning being that he was taking time away from his business to be on the set with me.”
+My manager father sued me… his reasoning being that he was taking time away from his business to be on the set with me.”

 2. His Indiegogo Campaign Raised Over $270,000